paolobettelini/stellar/README.md

 The snippet folder may contain other files that will be requested by the main file.
 These files can be accessed using the route `/snippet/<id>/<file>`.

+Note that only the primary file needs to use `/snippet/<id>/<file>` for complementary files, the complementary files themselves can just use `<file>` to retrieve other complementary files in the same snippet.

 ## static
 The route `/<file>` retrieves a static file.